 The Faculty Director and Program Coordinator are ex-officio members of each of the initiative committees, except for the STEAD and Social Sciences Research committees.

-Sophie Barbu is Program Manager for the UC Davis ADVANCE Program.
+Sophie Barbu is the Program Manager for the UC Davis ADVANCE Program.
 She is responsible for ADVANCE administrative oversight, Strength Through Equity and Diversity (STEAD) workshop coordination, data analysis, event management and coordination, website management, and ADVANCE reporting support.
-Ms. Barbu also serves as a member of the Status of Women at Davis Administrative Advisory Committee (SWADAC), which is an advisory body to the Provost.
-Previously, she served as UC Davis TRiO Grants Program Assistant (2012-2013), and as Senior Program Coordinator for a large international public health organization, University Research Co., LLC, on several multi-million dollar federally-funded programs that helped international communities access health services (2008-2012).
-She received her B.A. in International Relations from American University in Washington, DC.
+Ms. Barbu also serves as a member of the Status of Women at Davis Administrative Advisory Committee (SWAADAC) and Child and Family Care Administrative Advisory Committee (CFCAAC) which are advisory bodies to the Provost and Associate Vice Chancellor for Human Resources.
+In 2017, Ms. Barbu received the competitive UC Women’s Initiative for Professional Development Award.

 Dr. Bisson is a Professor and Geneticist in the Agricultural Experiment Station in the Department of Viticulture and Enology in the College of Agricultural and Environmental Sciences.
 She co-chairs the Policy and Practices Committee of the ADVANCE program on the Davis campus.
 She served for several years on the CAP Oversight and Appellate Committees, chairing both.